CartoDB/cartodb/gears/carto_gears_api/README.md

 It's skipped at `.gitignore`, and it's dynamically loaded, so it won't appear in `Gemfile` or `Gemfile.lock`.
 You can have the code wherever you want, and add symbolic links there.

-#### Private gears limitations
+#### Gears limitations

-Due to the custom handling of this in order to avoid polluting Gemfile and Gemfile.lock files, private gears have several limitations:
+Due to the custom handling of this in order to avoid polluting Gemfile and Gemfile.lock files, gears loaded from a directory have several limitations:

 - If you specify a runtime dependency of a gem already existing at Gemfile, it must have the exact version.
 - Although the private gem itself doesn't appear in `Gemfile` or `Gemfile.lock`, dependencies do, because they need to